 This post may contain affiliate links.
 Please read our disclosure policy.

-This lemon orzo salad recipe is a fresh, healthy, and colorful summer salad that’s a breeze to make!
+This lemon orzo salad recipe is a fresh, healthy, and colorful summer salad with chicken that’s a breeze to make!
 It’s ready in about 30 minutes.

-Try this Easy Italian Pasta Salad for another quick summer salad recipe.
+Try this Easy Italian Pasta Salad or Avocado Corn Salad next.

 lemon orzo salad in a white bowl